truecharts/public/library/common/_docs/Values.yaml Explained.md

 ### capabilities

-Specifies capabilities to add or drop on securityContext for the default container
+Specifies capabilities to add or drop on securityContext for the main container

 <details>
 <summary>Show / Hide</summary>